100mslive/web-sdks/packages/hms-video-store/README.md

 2. Actions - The actions interface for dispatching actions which in turn may reach out to server and update the store.

+Important Note: The data received from either getState or Subscribe is immutable, the object received is frozen, and it is not allowed to mutate it.
+You'll get an error if you try to mutate this data in any way.
+Immutability of the store is how we ensure it to be consistent and reflect the truth at any point of time.

 ### How To Use